brendenwest/it121/git-setup.rst

 Git has a great variety of options, but the most basic steps for committing your changes to Github are:

-1. Add your changes to the local repo: git add .
+1. Add all your changes to the local repo: git add .

 2. Commit your changes to the local repo: